knative/client/docs/cmd/kn_source_apiserver_create.md

                                  "Ref" sends only the reference to the resource, "Resource" send the full resource. (default "Ref") -n, --namespace string         Specify the namespace to operate in.
-      --resource stringArray     Specification for which events to listen, in the format Kind:APIVersion:isController, e.g. Deployment:apps/v1:true.
+      --resource stringArray     Specification for which events to listen, in the format Kind:APIVersion:isController, e.g. "Event:v1:true".
-                                 "isController" can be omitted and is "false" by default.
+                                 "isController" can be omitted and is "false" by default, e.g. "Event:v1".
       --service-account string   Name of the service account to use to run this source -s, --sink string              Addressable sink for events
 ```